FelixOnline/v2/content/articles/2011-2-27-ever-wanted-to-make-games.md

  - /games/903/ever-wanted-to-make-games
 imported: true
 comments:
+ - value: >
- - I guess that to get the loan from banks you ought to have a firm motivation However once Ive got a credit loan because I wanted to buy a bike
+     I guess that to get the <a href="http://bestfinance-blog.com">loan</a> from banks you ought to have a firm motivation.
+However, once I've got a credit loan, because I wanted to buy a bike.

 # Article Taxonomies
 categories: